hollosipeti/What-should-I-cook-today-HA-and-OpenAI/README.md

 ### Step 3: Adding the Button to the Dashboard ###

 Finally, go to the page where you display the recipe, edit the dashboard, and add a Button card right below your Markdown card (the recipe text).
 This button should call the script created above.
-I use two buttons so I can send it to two different addresses:
+I use two buttons so I can send it to two different addresses: (for father and mother)

 <img src="send.png" width="50%">